Cruising the Aegean: From Kos to Patmos

 Day 3: On Leros, we make our way to the formidable medieval Castle of Panteli, whose military history extends as recently as the tragic Dodecanese campaign of 1943.
 Its extensive medieval walls crown the heights of the former ancient acropolis as it sits high above a deep blue sea and overlooks a fascinating scenery of coves, bays, and a dense jumble of ornate mansions.
 Originally a Byzantine stronghold, it later became a major outpost of the Hospitaller Knights of St John, who greatly expanded it to ward off the threats of the fiercely-contested fourteenth century Aegean.
 From the castle we take a stroll around the Italian military town at Lakki, a unique planned outpost in a then-showpiece architectural style before making our way westwards to sacred Patmos, to anchor in a beautiful cove.

-Day 6: In the morning, we visit the beautifully laid-out archaeological museum of Kalymnos, home to a rich collection of ancient Greek sculpture.
-Outstanding even amidst the fine marbles is the over life-size ‘Lady of Kalymnos’, a superb bronze of a himation-swathed woman, drawn up from the sea as recently as 1994 after being found by fishermen.
-Kalymnos being the last redoubt of the once extensive sponge fishing industry, we take the opportunity to visit one of the remaining sponge-washing workshops and observe this almost-lost art – whose intrepid exponents have found more than a few archaeological relics – first-hand.
-In the afternoon, following a short stay in the Turkish port of Turgutreis for customs formalities, we moor by the barely inhabited islet of Pserimos – a secluded spot, far apart from the busy world.
+Day 5: In the morning, we visit the beautifully laid-out archaeological museum of Kalymnos, home to a surprisingly rich collection of ancient Greek sculpture.
+Outstanding even amidst the fine marbles is the over life-size ‘Lady of Kalymnos’, a superb and near-complete bronze of a himation-swathed woman, drawn up from the sea as recently as 1994 after being found by fishermen.
+Kalymnos being the last redoubt of the once extensive sponge-diving industry, we take the opportunity to visit one of the remaining sponge-washing workshops and observe this almost-lost art – whose intrepid exponents have found more than a few archaeological relics – first-hand.
+In the afternoon, we continue southwards, anchoring near the tiny islet of Pserimos with a permanent population counting a few dozen.